sblack4/sblack.rocks/content/blog/recording-in-oracle-studios.md

 ![traffic school is boring so don't speed :p](/img/slow-down.JPG)

-Including this sign and one with duke, the java mascont, on a stop-sign.
+Including this sign and one with duke, the java mascot, on a stop-sign.

 There was all kinds of editing equipment, cameras, and a server room!